Get your copy of the NSCA CPT exam cheat sheet. It helps immensely for studying for the exam.

 There is added stress from abdominal fat mass on the spine and then partnered with less strength in the abdominal wall muscles.

-The excess weight can affect balance and obesity may cause many people to not participate in sports, thus they would have less developed coordination.
+Excess weight can affect balance, and obesity may cause many people to not participate in sports.
+Thus, they would have less developed coordination.

 Hyperpnea and Dyspnea

 This is both uncomfortable and a source of anxiety for obese people when they are exercising.

 Hyperpnea is an increased breathing rate, and dyspnea is labored or difficulty breathing.